I’m sure all of you are looking forward to April 5th.

 Like the Vanguard ETF mentioned above, this particular ETF distributes income, meaning you stand to lose out on a lot of the gains that may come from those dividends being reinvested.

-The good news here is that iShares has another ETF which also tracks the FTSE 100 and does reinvest dividends.
+The good news here is that iShares has another ETF which also tracks the UK 100 and does reinvest dividends.
 So if you are looking for reinvestment then this would be a better option for you.

 Like many companies in the world of high technology, it has never turned a profit and there don’t seem to be any sign that it will do so in the near future.